Usage

 ladyboy: an obviously

-effeminate homosexual male.
-[Southeast Asian English.]
+effeminate homosexual male. [from southeast Asian English.]

 liaison: secret, romantic, sexual relationship